 To show or hide guides, select Guides on the View tab.

 To add a guide, Ctrl+click or right-click on your slide, point to Guides, and then click Add Vertical Guide or Add Horizontal Guide.

 To remove a guide, Ctrl+click or right-click the guide line, and then click Delete on the menu.

 You can change the color of a guide, allowing you to use colors to denote different meanings or just make a guide stand out from the background.
 Right-click the guide, select Color, and make your selection.
-(This feature is only available if you have an Office 365 subscription.
-If you are an Office 365 subscriber, make sure you have the latest version of Office.)
+(This feature is available in PowerPoint 2019 for Mac and PowerPoint for Office 365 for Mac.)